pranall/GNN/README.md

   booktitle={International Conference on Learning Representations}, year={2023}
 }

+All contributions in this repository reflect my own work and collaboration with Rishabh Gupta.
+Any external forks or references that exclude this base work misrepresent the actual contributors.

 Thanks to Rishabh Gupta for contributing some code for this project.
 Please check his GitHub repo: https://github.com/rishabharizona/gnnintegrated.git)
 ```